How to Make Values Intrinsic to Your Organization's Success

 Values Identification Workshop Overview

-The facilitator begins the sessions with a brief overview of the rationale and process have already been communicated by organization leaders.
-Key concepts include the following.
+The facilitator begins the sessions with a brief overview of the rationale and process that has already been communicated by organization leaders.
+Key concepts include the following:

-- Each person brings his or her own set of values to the workplace.
+- Each person brings their own set of values to the workplace.

 Steps in Workplace Values Identification